hill785/DWTL/README.md

 ## 1. Overview

-DWTL Cryptographic Gateway Node Core is a single-file HTML5 anti-bot proof-of-work component.
+DWTL™ Cryptographic Gateway Node Core is a single-file HTML5 anti-bot proof-of-work component.
 It forces client-side CPU computation through a Verifiable Delay Function before allowing any protected payload to be decrypted.
 No servers, no APIs, no build toolchain.
 Drop one file into any web project and configure via a single JavaScript object.

 The component ships in two editions:

-- **JS Edition** — `DWTL-Cryptographic-Gateway.html` — pure JavaScript, fully editable, uses Mersenne M31 exact modular multiplication at 1,000,000 iterations default.
+- **JS Edition** — `DWTL™-Cryptographic-Gateway.html` — pure JavaScript, fully editable, uses Mersenne M31 exact modular multiplication at 1,000,000 iterations default.
-- **WASM Edition** — `DWTL-Cryptographic-Gateway-WASM.html` — WebAssembly i64 core inlined as base64, 5,000,000 iterations default, JS fallback included.
+- **WASM Edition** — `DWTL™-Cryptographic-Gateway-WASM.html` — WebAssembly i64 core inlined as base64, 5,000,000 iterations default, JS fallback included.

 ---